Yandex Cloud

 In accordance with the safety recommendations, Managed Service for Kubernetes cluster and node group certificates are valid for one year.
 When a certificate expires, a Managed Service for Kubernetes cluster or node group will be disabled.
 To avoid this, Managed Service for Kubernetes automatically updates their certificates.

-• If automatic updates are enabled, certificates are updated automatically whenever a Managed Service for Kubernetes cluster or node group updates.
+• If automatic updates are enabled, certificates are auto updated whenever a Managed Service for Kubernetes cluster or node group updates.

 • If automatic updates are disabled, a certificate update will be forced a week before they expire.

-For more information about updating certificates, see the Kubernetes documentation.
+For more information about updating certificates, see this Kubernetes guide.

 Was the article helpful?